-Home pregnancy tests may claim that they can tell if you're pregnant on the day you expect your period and it's possible to tell even a couple of days before your period, but this is not usually the case.
-It's not always possible to be that specific about the date of your period, and levels of hCG vary greatly from woman to woman.
+Some home pregnancy tests may claim that they can tell if you're pregnant on the day you expect your period and it's possible to tell even a couple of days before your period, but this is not usually the case.
+It's not always possible to be that specific about the date of your period, and levels of hCG - a hormone produced by the placenta - vary greatly from woman to woman.

 Women all have different menstrual cycles and so everyone ovulates at a different time.
 This will affect when your period is due.
 You may also have conceived later in your cycle than average, which will affect how much hCG is in your body.

 How soon after unprotected sex can I test for pregnancy?